BlackHatDevX/Head-Space-Checker/README.md

 ## Usage

 All in one :

-`apt update && apt upgrade`
+Prepare Termux :`apt update && apt upgrade`
+Go to your downloads folder directory : `termux-setup-storage && cd storage/downloads`

 `apt install python && pip install requests && pkg install git && git clone https://github.com/BlackHatDevX/Head-Space-Checker.git && cd Hea*`

-Now copy combos to combo.txt file
-Run checker : `python3 checker.py`
+Now copy combos to combo.txt file inside your phone's downloads/Head-Space-Checker folder Run checker : `python3 checker.py`

 The HeadSpace Checker can be used on Android or any Linux operating system.
 Here's a step-by-step guide to running the checker: